How to Spot & Fix Nutrient Burn

 Nutrient Burn: Symptoms and Solutions

-Plants grown in the wild, including weed plants, can generally survive without add-on nutrients or fertilizer, but houseplants or potted plants are very different.
+Plants grown in the wild, including weed plants, can generally survive without added nutrients or fertilizer, but houseplants or potted plants are very different.
 Because the soil is stagnant, they need routine feeding to grow healthily and happily.
 However, giving your plants too many nutrients can have an adverse impact on your weed plants, causing nutrient burn.
 What does nutrient burn on weed plants look like?
 When diagnosed, how do you fix nutrient burn?
 This post will shed light on these questions.

 What Is Nutrient Burn